jmcguire/learning/design_patterns/singleton/README.md

 ## Solution 1

-Use one global variable and instantiate it at the begining of your program.
+Use one global variable and instantiate it at the beginning of your program.

 ## Singleton